 Daryl DixonPlayed by Norman Reedus

-However, without Merle's bullying presence, Daryl is able to step out of his big brother's shadow and develop relationships with the other survivors — particularly Carol, who he becomes close with after fervently searching for her missing daughter, Sophia.
+Daryl insists on going back for his brother, but they fail to find him.
+Without Merle's bullying presence, Daryl is able to step out of his big brother's shadow and develop relationships with the other survivors — particularly Carol, with whom he becomes close after fervently searching for her missing daughter, Sophia.

-Daryl accepts Rick's ultimatum and, when Merle kidnaps Michonne, insists on going after him alone so that Rick can stay and protect the others from the Governor.
+The brothers soon find themselves at odds, and Daryl declares he's going back to the prison "where I belong."
+Merle reluctantly joins him, accepting Rick's ultimatum that "If he causes a problem, it's on you."
+When Merle kidnaps Michonne, Daryl insists on going after him alone so that Rick can stay and protect the others from the Governor.
 "You're family too," Daryl tells Rick before leaving.

 When Daryl catches up with his brother, Merle is a walker.
 Daryl breaks down in tears and stabs him in the head.

 As peace thrives at the prison, Daryl is instrumental in rescuing and welcoming newcomers.
 He also frequently spearheads supply runs.
 When the prison is hit with a deadly virus, Daryl is part of the group that retrieves medicine from a veterinary college.

 After the Governor lays waste to the prison, Daryl flees with Beth and protects her as they navigate the walker-infested terrain.
 Over time, his initial disdain for Beth's naiveté is replaced with deeper feelings for her and a belief in the basic goodness of people.